yasmeenmh90-beep/Clerkly/README.md

 ```
 The app runs at `http://localhost:3000`.

-**Note:** the multi-user backend (organizations, invites, roles) is fully built and tested, but the corresponding frontend UI (organization switcher, members/invite page, accept-invite page) is in progress.
-Every existing page continues to work unchanged in the meantime, scoped to each user's personal workspace by default.
+The multi-user UI — organization switcher, Members & Invites page (invite, view, cancel, resend, change roles), and the accept-invite page — is fully built and tested against the real backend, not mock data.
+Task cards also show who created and who approved each task.

 ---